ast0414/semit/docs/index.md

 ## Baselines

 We compared the results of our classification model to a baseline Kannada-MNIST model.
-The baseline model was a convulutional neural network with the following layers:
+This baseline model was a convolutional neural network with the following layers:
 * convolutional layers that had increasing output filter sizes (from 32 to 256)
 * a dropout layers with a rate of 0.5 for each convolutional layer
 * flatten layer